FCaldera15/work-day-schedule/README.md

 ## Features

-Changes according to the current day. textarea changes colors depending on that time of the day it is.
-Saves the input value text if clicking on save button, and will not save if the save button is not clicked.
+Changes according to the current day, textarea changes colors depending on that time of the day it is, and saves the input value text if clicking on save button, and will not save if the save button is not clicked.

 ## License